Snowflake Copilot: LLM-Powered Assistant for SQL Querying

 What is Snowflake Copilot? #

-- Ask open-ended questions about your data and metadata
+- Explore your data by asking open-ended questions about your data and metadata

 - Send follow-up inquiries to understand the information stored in your Snowflake databases and schema